 4. iSpring 3-Stage Whole House Filtration System

-Here’s a system that comes with very little fuss.
-It’s a fantastic example of a standard whole house water filter.
-Your water flow won’t be affected by this one, as it’s designed to have little impact on water pressure.
+This system requires very little fuss.
+It is a great example of a standard whole house water filter.
+Your water flow won’t be affected by this filter, as it is designed to have very little impact on water pressure.

-It meets NSF and ANSI standards, so quality and safety are guaranteed.
+It meets NSF and ANSI standards, so water quality and safety are guaranteed.

-If you’re a fan of hard water, this product will retain the mineral content in your supply.
+If you prefer hard water, this product will retain the mineral content in your supply.

-Customers are pleased with how little fuss this system requires.
-The filters are easy to connect and dismantle, so maintenance won’t be any trouble.
-For those of you interested in the DIY route, the instructions for this system are clear and simple to understand.
+Customers praise how little fuss this system requires.
+The filters are easy to connect and remove, so maintenance won’t be any trouble.
+If you intend to install it yourself, the instructions for this system are clear and simple to understand.

 iSpring emphasizes that this system won’t affect your water’s hardness.
-All of the mineral content will be retained, so you’ll have cleaner, healthier water.
-If this doesn’t appeal to you, you could always install a softener to get the best of both worlds.
+All of the mineral content will be retained, so you will have cleaner, healthier water.
+If you don’t want hard water, you can always install a softener to get the best of both worlds.

-This is a mid-range model so you could save a few bucks by going for this as an option.
+This is a mid-range model so you should save a few bucks if you choose it.

-It’s a good quality system that’s more affordable than other, more advanced models.
-What’s great is that it lacks the bells and whistles, so you won’t pay for potentially unnecessary extras.
+It is still a good quality system that is more affordable than other, more advanced models.
+As it lacks some of the bells and whistles of other models, you won’t pay for potentially unnecessary extras.

 Two Carbon Filters

-It’s missing a KDF filter, but an extra carbon one has taken its place.
-Your water will be purified well with this system, but if you’re looking for a complete package, you’ll have to buy the KDF filter separately.
+This system lacks a KDF filter, but an extra carbon filter has taken its place.
+Your water will be well-purified by this system, but if you’re looking for a complete package, you will need to buy a KDF filter separately.

 Filter Cases Are Fragile

-A few customers say that the cases aren’t made of the strongest plastic.
-Some mention that they’re prone to cracks, which lead to frustrating leaks.
+Some customers reported that the cases aren’t made of very strong plastic.
+A few reviews mention that they are prone to cracks, which result in leaks.

-Handle them with care and take extra time for maintenance to avoid premature replacements.
+Handle the filter cases with care and take extra time for maintenance to avoid early replacements.

 |What does it filter?||Sediment, rust, chlorine, solvents, herbicides, pesticides, volatile organic compounds (VOCs)|